JuanitoSebastian/Drinks-App/README.md

 2. Open terminal at the root of the repository and run `docker compose up`
 3. The application launches at `localhost:80`

+## 🛸 Running tests
+The application features integration tests for the back end created with jest and supertest.
+You have to have [docker and docker-compose installed](https://docs.docker.com/compose/install/) for running tests.
+1. Clone the repository by running `git clone https://github.com/JuanitoSebastian/Drinks-App.git`
+2. Open terminal at the root of the repository and run `docker-compose --file test.docker-compose.yml up`

 ## 📡 API endpoints

 ### Fetch many drinks